thacuber2a03/forth.kak/README.md

 a (as of now) half-baked FORTH highlighter for Kakoune

-aims to sensibly highlight all FORTH words in the [2012 FORTH standard](https://forth-standard.org/standard/core)
+aims to sensibly highlight all FORTH words in the [2012 FORTH standard](https://forth-standard.org/standard/core) and maybe some more

 ## installation